lzuba/mlaps/README.md

 ## Shoutout

-Shoutout to [Joshua D. Miller](https://github.com/joshua-d-miller) who's [macOSLAPS](https://github.com/joshua-d-miller/macOSLAPS) software we first used and inspired us to evolve the idea to a full server-client system.
+Shoutout to [Joshua D. Miller](https://github.com/joshua-d-miller) who's [macOSLAPS](https://github.com/joshua-d-miller/macOSLAPS) software i first used and inspired us to evolve the idea to a full server-client system.

 ## Installation (Server)
 In order to ensure a clean and easy execution a python virtual environment is used.